Dependencies on the user input

 Performance: A large number of options can cause performance issues.

-Elements Connect custom fields and connected items can display up to 1000 items.
-Therefore, dynamically updating the options available as the user types is crucial for handling large datasets effectively.
+Additionally, Elements Connect custom fields and connected items can only display up to 1000 items at once.

 The examples below illustrate how $userInput